sarguhl/100DaysOfCode-Discord.py/README.md

 **Day 8**: Today I opened up a new file for fun commands.
 The first command I made was a dice command.
 It was really hard because there's more logical stuff in it than you think.
 But it works!

 **Day 9**: After some cool bugfixing, I added two other commands (wokring with APIs)

+**Day 10**: Yuhu, the first 10 days are passed!
+Today I made a few bug fixes.
+Nothing much, but at least something.